tvarovski/SomaticVarPipe/README.md

 6. Call mutations by Mutect2
 `./mutect2_calling.sh`

-7. a.
+7-a.
 (Optional Branch-1) Convert VCF into tsv format that can be next used by pandas `vcf_to_tsv.sh`

-7. b.
+7-b.
 (Optional Branch-2) Convert VCF into MAF format that can be used for clustering

 | FileName | Short Description |